Latest number of positive Isle of Wight Covid-19 tests and deaths

 Deaths

-The Government Dashboard also records 3 new deaths within 28 days of positive test, meaning the cumulative remains at 227 (as of 10th Feb).
+The Government Dashboard also records 1 new death within 28 days of positive test, meaning the cumulative remains at 228 (as of 11th Feb).

 It records 28 new weekly deaths with Covid-19 on the death certificate, with the cumulative total of 194.